A cat & kitten rescue organization

 This website has become very popular which means that more people are paying closer attention to optimal feline nutrition and other aspects of feline care.
 I feel such joy when I hear about a cat’s illness improving when sound nutritional principles are implemented or when someone lets me know that their cat started using a litter box after the suggestions on my Litter Box page were put into place.

-If you have benefited from the content of this website, including the widely used Protein/Fat/Carb/Phosphorus chart, please consider a tax-deductible donation – no matter how small – to help further TLC Adoptions’ rescue efforts.
+If you have benefited from the content of this website, including the widely used Protein/Fat/Carb/Phosphorus chart, please consider a tax-deductible donation to FixNation – no matter how small – to help further TLC Adoptions’ rescue efforts.